Photo by Ryan Kelapire

 RK: You ran track and also played softball in high school.
 How has being a multi-sport athlete helped you as a soccer player?

 MG: “Track definitely helps me with being able to work on my form for running, being able to stay fit while doing that.
 Because I would go from track meet to soccer practice.
 It also helped with not getting burnt out.
 A lot of people are stuck on one sport for a very long time and could run out of interest.
 And just being able to make a bond with a bunch of other people instead of just soccer people makes you become a well-rounded person.”

 RK: What drives you as a player and person?

-RK: What’s your early outlook on the 2020 season?
+RK: What’s your early outlook for the 2020 season?

-RK: What do you want to do after college?
+RK: What’s your major and what do you hope to do after college?

 MG: “I’m still undecided.
 I’m still taking all of my gen-ed classes.”